climate-action-kits/pxt-fwd-edu/ms-risingsea-modify.md

 * If you need help with the code, click the **lightbulb**!

 ## Modify Step 1
-Let’s test out our sea level monitoring station!
+Let’s test out our satellite to see how it can monitor sea level change!

 With your model on a table, gently move your hand between the table and the sonar sensor while looking at the **LED display** on the micro:bit.